kdroidFilter/ComposeNativeTray/README.md

 Feel free to open issues or pull requests if you find any bugs or have suggestions for new features.
 If you have other ideas for improvements or new functionalities, please let me know!
 If you use this library in your project, I would be happy to link to those projects as well.

-## ✅ Things to Implement

-- ✅ ~~Implement a system to check if an instance of the application is already running~~
-- ✅ ~~Add the ability to locate the position of the systray (top left, top right, etc.)~~
-- ✅ ~~Add the ability to dynamically change the tray icon~~

 ## 🙏 Acknowledgements

-This library is developed and maintained by Elie G, aiming to provide an easy and cross-platform system tray solution for Kotlin applications.
+This library is developed and maintained by Elie Gambache, aiming to provide an easy and cross-platform system tray solution for Kotlin applications.